grafana/x-ray-datasource/README.md

 ![Service map navigation](https://storage.googleapis.com/integration-artifacts/grafana-x-ray-datasource/screenshots/x-ray-service-map-nav.gif 'Service map navigation')

-Similar to X-ray root nodes, nodes in the service map representing the client application are on the left side of the map.
+Similar to Trace Map root nodes, nodes in the service map representing the client application are on the left side of the map.

 Each service in the map is represented as a circle.
 Numbers on the inside shows average time per transaction and transactions per minute.

-A colored circle around the service also matches colors and meaning from X-ray console representing percentage of requests.
+A colored circle around the service also matches colors and meaning from Application Signals console representing percentage of requests.

 - green = success
 - red = fault
 - yellow = errors
 - purple = throttled responses

-Click on the service or the edge to see a context menu with links additional links for quick navigation to other relevant information from X-ray.
+Click on the service or the edge to see a context menu with links additional links for quick navigation to other relevant information from Application Signals.
 You can use the links to quickly navigate to a list of all error traces for a particular service and then continue to specific trace.

 For more information about Service map, refer to the official [AWS X-ray documentation](https://docs.aws.amazon.com/xray/latest/devguide/xray-console-insights.html).

 #### Alerting

-Since X-Ray queries can return numeric data, alerts are supported.
+Since Traces queries can return numeric data, alerts are supported.
 See the [Alerting](docs/grafana/latest/alerting/) documentation for more on Grafana alerts.

 ### Service queries